Change Management Process

 You could think about what the negative impact of not making the change would be.
 But all the stakeholders and people involved also need to feel confident that the new approach will be positively better and that there’s also a clear and defined route to get there.

-APlan Change
+Plan Change

 Effective change doesn’t miraculously just happen on its own.
 There needs to be a plan for it and any plan you undertake or design has to be right for your organization.
-The way that change projects are managed cannot ever be same for all organizations.
+The way that change projects are managed cannot ever be the same for all organizations.
 Some plans have very rigid change methodologies, while others are more open and flexible in their approach.

 So how exactly are you going to make change happen?

 You need to be mindful of people’s feelings while trying to implement your plan.
-There are various stages that we all generally go through during organizational change, ranging from shock and denial, to the final point where we’re fully invested in the new approach.
+There are various stages that we all generally go through during organizational change, ranging from shock and denial to the final point where we’re fully invested in the new approach.

 Communicate Change

 Communication would play a significant role in Change Management.
 The change that you intend to put into practice has to be clear and relevant, so people understand what they are required to do and why they need to do it.
-But there needs to be a right tone to communicate this, so that you manage to get the desired results which you’re hoping for.
+But there needs to be a right tone to communicate this so that you manage to get the desired results which you’re hoping for.

 Types of Organizational Change